 Full-Day Workshop – (Post)Colonial Images: an Intermedial Approach

 21st June 2018, 11:00-18:00 – Studio Space, Minghella Building, University of Reading

-The fantastic Maria do Carmo Piçarra will be contributing to the IntermIdia project with a wonderful full-day workshop, entitled: ‘(Post)Colonial Images: an Intermedial Approach’.
-The workshop will run from 11:00 to 18:00, in the Studio Space, Minghella Building, including a screening, an exhibition and some fantastic names, such as Vicente Sánchez-Biosca as keynote speaker and not least an opening speech by Maria do Carmo herself.
+The fantastic Maria do Carmo Piçarra contributed to the IntermIdia project with a wonderful full-day workshop, entitled: ‘(Post)Colonial Images: an Intermedial Approach’.
+The workshop ran from 11:00 to 18:00, in the Studio Space, Minghella Building, included a screening, an exhibition and some fantastic names, such as Vicente Sánchez-Biosca as keynote speaker and not least an opening speech by Maria do Carmo herself.
 See the full programme here.

 Silent Movie Prologues in Brazil